fastai/nbdev/README.md

 - the [export](http://nbdev.fast.ai/export.html) functionality from jupyter noteboks to a python library
 - the [cli](http://nbdev.fast.ai/cli.html) commands you can use with nbdev in a terminal
-- how [export2html](http://nbdev.fast.ai/export2html.html) buils a documentation for your libary
+- how [export2html](http://nbdev.fast.ai/export2html.html) builds a documentation for your libary
 - how [sync](http://nbdev.fast.ai/sync.html) can allow you to export back form the pyhton modules to the jupyter notebook
-- how [test](http://nbdev.fast.ai/test.html) put in your notebooks can be run in parallel to export a CI from your notebooks
+- how to put [test](http://nbdev.fast.ai/test.html)s in your notebooks, which can be run in parallel, and exported to CI from your notebooks

 ## Installing